Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Graphic of coworkers in an open office

 Katie Decker-Erickson, principal at Color Works Design, is passionate about designing productive workspaces.
 “The concept of ontological design reminds us that while we shape the spaces we inhabit, those spaces shape us right back,” Decker-Erickson explained.
-“This idea is especially relevant in the workplace, where so many of us spend a significant portion of our time.”
+“This idea is especially relevant in the workplace, where many of us spend a significant portion of our time.”

 1. Plain walls impact company morale.